NOUR-ABU-JASSAR/thoracic-multilabel-multicare/README.md

-All filtering, merging, and label extraction steps can be reproduced using the Python scripts in the `/scripts` directory.
+All filtering, merging, and label extraction steps can be reproduced using the Python scripts.